gonend/T_G_PlayerIdentifier/README.md

 # T_G_PlayerIdentifier

-contributers:
-Gonen Davidi (gonend)
-Tom Eventov (teventov5)

 Android App used to get player statistic data from facial recognition

 ## Description

-An in-depth paragraph about your project and overview of use.
+This is an aducational project, made for the following reasons: gain hand-on expirience and knowledge in new technologies, methodologies and platforms.
+We aim to publish an app running on android OS and can be used

 ## Getting Started

 ### Dependencies

+* Frontend- React-Native
+* Backend- Node.js
+* Ml model- Python

 * Describe any prerequisites, libraries, OS version, etc., needed before installing program.
 * ex.
 Windows 10
+* (enter libraries)

 ### Installing

-* How/where to download your program
+* How/where to download your program (App store, etc...)
 * Any modifications needed to be made to files/folders

 ### Executing program